-4. In the capital market, money is traded on interest rate as well as on dividends.
-Long-term loans are raised on welldefined interest rates while long-term capital is raised on dividends through the sale of shares.
+In the capital market, money is traded on interest rate as well as on dividends.
+Long-term loans are raised on welldefined interest rates, while long-term capital is raised on dividends through the sale of shares.

-5. Such financial assets are known as 'close substitutes for money'.
+Such financial assets are known as 'close substitutes for money.'

-can cater to the short-term requirements of such funds for the eneterprises-known as the money market or the working capital market.
+and are needed to meet shortfalls in working capital requirements.
+This requires creation of a different segment of the financial market which can cater to the short-term requirements of such funds for the eneterprises-known as the money market or the working capital market.
 The short-term period is defined as upto 364 days.

 The crucial role money market plays in an economy is proved by the fact that if only a few lakhs or crores of rupees of working capital is not met in time, it can push a firm or business enterprise to go for lock-out, which has been set-up with thousands of crores of capital.
 If lock-out happens, the firm might default in its payments, losing its age-old credit-worthiness, consequently creating a chain of negatives in the economic system.
 This is why it is essential for every economy to organise a strong and vibrant money market which has wider geographic presence (the reason why it is today internet-based).

 Money Market in India: The organised form of money market in India is just close to three decades old.
-However, its presence has been there, but restricted to the government only.
-It was the Chakravarthy Committee (1985) which, for the first time, underlined the need of an organised money market in the country and the Vahul Committee (1987) laid the blue print for its development.
-Today, money market in India is not an integrated unit and has two segments- Unorganised Money Market and Organised Money Market.
+However, its presence has been there, but restricted to the government only.6 It was the Chakravarthy Committee (1985) which, for the first time, underlined the need of an organised money market in the country7 and the Vahul Committee (1987) laid the blue print for its development.8 Today, money market in India is not an integrated unit and has two segments-Unorganised Money Market and Organised Money Market.

-1. UNORGANISED MONEY MARKET
+I. UNORGANISED MONEY MARKET